Disclosures and subpoenas

 You can write to another party asking them to produce a disclosed document.
 The other party must post or make the document available within 21 days.

-If someone who is not involved in the case has a document, you must first:
+If someone who is not involved in the case has a document, you must:

-• serve a formal notice on the party or parties to the proceedings
+1. serve a formal notice on the party or parties to the proceedings.

-• serve a formal notice seven days later, on the person who holds the document.
+2. serve a formal notice 7 days later, on the person who holds the document.

 The person who has the document must let you see it within a further 7 days, unless there is an objection.

-If a document is produced, you may take a copy after you pay the reasonable costs of copying.
+If a document is produced, you may take a copy after you pay reasonable costs for copying.

 Important note: You can only use the document for your case.

-Acknowledgement—Prepared using fact sheets which are copyright to the Victoria Legal Aid.
+Acknowledgement—Prepared using fact sheets that are the copyright of Victoria Legal Aid.

 How to get legal advice